ddelnano/dotfiles/README.md

 ## Todo
 - Understand ternjs vim plugin better, works great for browser api autocompletion but not for nodejs
+- YCM
+    - javascript autocompletion
     - YCM install
       - Make install on different operating systems build it correctly
 - Assign keymap to make window resizing painless
 - Fix pman to show php documentation
 - Add other configuration -- not just vim